 Not many people realise that creating a new lawn takes advance planning and work.
 Sowing seed or laying sod is only the final step.
-If you need professional landscapers, get in touch with our specialists at Kaodim by clicking on the button below:

 1. Determine the type of grass you need

 Start by determining what type of grass is needed, the purpose for which it is set, and how it will be used.
 This will ultimately determine the type of warm-season grasses that can provide the basic character to your little piece of Eden.
 Choosing the right type of grass for your garden is quite important in the long-term.
 Although most people ideally want to have a beautiful lawn, nobody wants the extra work to maintain it.
 The most appropriate choices will probably be those stocked by local nurseries or lawn specialists.

 Before you buy the grass, it would be prudent to ensure that it is free of weed as much as possible.
 Typically, grass is grown in trays with soil and sometimes, weeds will gradually appear.
 Weeds will pollinate and flourish, impairing the beauty of your lawn.

 At the moment, the types of grass that are common for gardens in Malaysia are:

 Philippine carpet grass; and

 When preparing the area to be planted, make sure it has a gentle slope away from fixtures and other areas that could be damaged by standing water.
 In general, allow a 1-foot slope for every 100 feet of distance.
 If additional soil is required, buy the same type as the existing soil (to the extent this is Test and amend the soil as you would in any other garden area.
 Because grass forms a thick mat about 1-inch high, the prepared planting area should finish out at about an inch lower than surrounding areas so everything is level.